Intellectual Property Rights Management Cell (IPRMC)

 Prof. S.W.
-Akhtar, Hon’ble Vice Chancellor, Integral University, Lucknow
+Akhtar, Hon’ble Chancellor, Integral University, Lucknow

 Prof. (Dr.) Abdul Rahman Khan, Dean, Faculty of Sciences